casdoor/casdoor-website/docs/cert/overview.md

 - **Certificate**: The public certificate content
 - **PrivateKey**: The private key content (stored securely)

-## Certificate Scopes
+## Certificate scopes

-Certificates in Casdoor serve different purposes based on their scope:
+Certificates are used differently depending on their scope:

-### JWT Certificates
+### JWT certificates

-JWT certificates are used to sign and verify JSON Web Tokens (JWT) for authentication.
-When a user logs in through Casdoor, the access token is signed using the private key of the JWT certificate.
+JWT certificates sign and verify JSON Web Tokens.
+When a user signs in, the access token is signed with the JWT certificate’s private key.

 Casdoor supports both RSA and ECDSA signing algorithms for JWT tokens.
 While RSA (RS256, RS384, RS512) has been the traditional choice, ECDSA algorithms (ES256, ES384, ES512) offer smaller signature sizes and faster signature verification with equivalent security levels.
-This is particularly beneficial when you need to reduce token size for mobile applications or improve performance in high-throughput scenarios.
+This helps reduce token size on mobile or improve performance in high-throughput scenarios.

-When configuring JWT certificates, you can choose between RSA and ECDSA based on your security requirements and compatibility needs.
-The JWT public key is required when configuring Casdoor SDK in your application.
-You can find and download the public key from the certificate edit page.
+For JWT certificates, choose RSA or ECDSA based on security and compatibility.
+When configuring the Casdoor SDK, use the public key from the certificate edit page (copy or download).

 ![Certs Management](/img/how-to-connect/sdk/howto_cert_list.png)

 ![Certs Edit](/img/how-to-connect/sdk/howto_cert_edit.png)

-Once you have created a JWT certificate, you can select it in your application settings:
+After creating a JWT certificate, select it in your application settings:

 ![Certs Select](/img/how-to-connect/sdk/howto_cert_select.png)

-### SAML Certificates
+### SAML certificates

-SAML certificates are used for signing and encrypting SAML assertions in Single Sign-On (SSO) integrations.
+SAML certificates sign and encrypt SAML assertions in SSO integrations.

 **Use cases:**